 During emergencies, hospitals help hold communities together, so it’s vital to everyone that healthcare workers themselves stay safe and informed.
-A good crisis communications plan is essential, one that will account for every staff member and provide instructions on what to do next.
+A good crisis communications plan needs to account for staff members and provide instructions.

-- Send mass emergency notifications to devices, PA systems, sirens and other equipment
+- Send mass emergency notifications to devices, PA systems, and more

 - Communicate with personnel and determine where assistance is required